Develop a Budget

 Faculty and Staff

-- PI’s are required to show effort.
+- PI’s are required to show effort on research projects.
 Sponsors expect a commitment of effort from the principal investigator for conducting the work, over-seeing students, preparing deliverables, writing reports, etc.

 - ORA calculates your salary by using either a percentage of effort or by the daily rate multiplied by your institutional base salary and an escalation factor.